Neptune Bulk Terminals (Canada) Ltd. | Neptune Berths 1 to 3 – Maintenance Dredging

 On January 23, 2023 a project permit was issued to Neptune Bulk Terminals (Canada) Ltd. (“the Applicant”) to conduct maintenance dredging of Berths 1 to 3 at its terminal located within the waterlot fronting 1001 Low Level Road, in North Vancouver BC, on federal lands and waters managed by the Vancouver Fraser Port Authority.

 The project was approved subject to 37 permit conditions the Applicant must meet to ensure the project does not result in significant adverse environmental effects.
+Please see the Impact Assessment Act Registry for the Notice of Intent and Notice of Decision.

 About the project